 The Works of Edgar Allen Poe, Volume 2.
 The Works of Edgar Allan Poe, Volume 3.
 Edgar Allan Poe: The Murders in the Rue Morgue: The Murders In The Rue Morgue - Free Online Library.
 What song the Syrens sang, or what name Achilles assumed when he hid himself among women, although puzzling questions, are not beyond all conjecture.

 That venerable lady chanced to be a spectator of the scene, and ever after made it her favorite narrative.
 Whether the edifice now standing on the same site be the identical one to which she referred, I am not antiquarian enough to know; nor would it be worth while to correct myself, perhaps, of an agreeable error, by reading the date of its erection on the tablet over the door.
 It is a stately church, surrounded by an inclosure of the loveliest green, within which appear urns, pillars, obelisks, and other forms of monumental marble, the tributes of private affection, or more splendid memorials of historic dust.
-Project Gutenberg - free ebooks online download for iPad, Kindle, Nook, Android, iPhone, iPod Touch, Sony Reader.
-Short Stories.
-Classic Short Stories--Related Links.
+With such a place, though the tumult of the city rolls beneath its tower, one would be willing to connect some legendary interest.
+"Good heavens!
+"Look, look! " "Mr. Short Stories.
+Classic Short Stories.
 American Literary Classics.